YawenDing/yawending.github.io/pages/_CV/index.md

 ## Referee Services

-- Journal of Environmental Economics and Management
+- World Development
-- China Economic Review (4)
+- China Economic Review
-- China Economic Quarterly International
+- Australian Journal of Agricultural and Resource Economics
-- 经济学（季刊）/ China Economic Quarterly (20+)
+- Journal of Contemporary China
-- 世界经济 / The Journal of World Economy (2)
+- Journal of Chinese Economic and Business Studies